 We stopped at Refugio Los Cuernos to take a break with some hot chocolate.
 The refugio sells all sorts of hot beverages, alcohol, and snacks.
 It even takes credit card!

 The weather was changing rapidly and as we were nearing Frances, it started to get really windy and cold.
 Jack’s condition worsened and we had to take a break every 30 seconds.
 To make matter worse, the trail started climbing just before the campground.

 I took Jack’s pack to lighten his load and ended up hiking with both of our packs on the last stretch.
-Once again, I thanked the decision I made to splurge on renting equipment along Torres del Paine W Trek.
+Once again, I thanked the decision I made to splurge on renting instead of bringing equipment with me when planning my Torres del Paine W Trek.
 If we had had full packs on, I think we would’ve turned back way before this point.
 There was no way Jack could’ve made it.
 We had basic first aid kit, but by this time Jack’s had finished all the Ibuprofen the kit had.
 We were surprised to find that none of the campgrounds along the W Trek carries any basic medication.
 So take extra with you!

 Day 3: Campamento Frances to Campamento Paine Grande

 From Campamento Frances, we started making our way to French Valley.
 This forms the middle leg of the “W”.
 Unfortunately, it started to rain in earnest and I wasn’t sure if I really wanted to hike up to French Valley.
 I hmmd and hawed for a bit but finally decided to go for it.
 Maybe the luck we had in Laguna de Los Tres would repeat itself here.

 I left my daypack at the ranger’s station in Campground Italiano (which is a CONAF-run free campground – you know, where the plebs stay :)), told Jack to stay put and stay warm as much as he could, and hiked out as fast as I could.